Career HubResume

 But is lying on a resume really worth the risk?
 And what happens if you get caught?

 Struggling to create an honest resume?
-Try the guidance and tools in Teal’s AI Resume Builder for free to get it right.
+Try the guidance and tools in Teal’s Resume Builder for free to get it right.

 What is lying on a resume?
-(And what's not lying)
+(And what's not lying?)

 Lying on a resume is providing false information about your education, experience, skills, or other qualifications.